What is Growth Marketing? Growth Marketing Approaches and Elements

 Planning is actually a process that each growth marketing team member must implement on their own.

 In the planning stage, there must be a table or a list that the team must track.
 There are free tools (such as Trello or Notion) for it.
-Here, both the strategy roadmap should be on the upper scale, and the monthly plans and their weekly breakdown should be included so that we can clearly monitor what needs to be completed at which step, and which growth actions we will be able to implement after the relevant steps.
+Here, both the strategy roadmap should be on the upper scale, and the monthly plans and their weekly breakdown should be included to monitor what needs to be completed at which step and which growth actions we can implement after the relevant steps.

 4. Actions, A/B Testing and Tracking

-We established our strategy, and we also made team and resource planning according to the needs analysis.
+We established our strategy and planned the team and resources according to the needs analysis.
 We follow all our works phase-by-phase in certain tables.
-Now we are ready for the most popular part of the job, taking action, implementing, A/B testing and following the plans and tactics we have established!
+Now we are ready for the most popular part of the job: taking action, implementing, A/B testing and following our established plans and tactics!

-The important thing here is to do a lot of testing, whatever the action you take, and to invest more in the versions that you benefit the most in terms of metrics.
-You will need to improve them and optimize and retry your inoperative tactics, record your learning based on these tactics for a certain period of time, and pause them if it does not work while producing new tactics for other opportunities.
+The important thing here is to do a lot of testing, whatever action you take, and to invest more in the versions that benefit you the most in terms of metrics.
+You will need to improve them, optimize and retry your inoperative tactics, record your learning based on these tactics for a certain period of time, and pause them if they do not work while producing new tactics for other opportunities.

 5. Results, Reporting and Optimization

-In fact, the final phase of planning necessarily results in reporting the work and presenting it to the manager or decision makers.
+The final planning phase necessarily results in reporting and presenting the work to the manager or decision-makers.

 After the process, which is drawn to the pre-determined target metrics, their outputs and results must be reported, and the plans for the upcoming period must be updated quickly in line with this report, margins should be left where the opportunities seen can be evaluated, and on the other hand, optimization studies should be focused on the areas where investments will continue.